-God has a sovereign and moral plan for each of our lives.
+God has a moral plan for each of our lives.
 God’s will is sovereign; it is always done.
 There is no changing the fixed standard of right and wrong He has established.

 Though God’s will is particular for each of us, there are six universal truths about His plan:

 He is willing to guide when we yield to His control.
 Sometimes, God will give visions, miracles, or dreams to reveal His plans, but many times, He speaks practically.
 He guides through Scripture, His people, and the Holy Spirit within us.
 We must be sensitive enough to hear and know His voice.

 God opens and closes doors, and guides the meek through it all.
 Many times, we don’t even know it was the providence of God until afterward.

 We don’t have to be afraid of the will of God.
 Adrian Rogers says, “The will of God will not take you where the power of God cannot keep you.”